popphp/docs/user_guide/http_and_the_web.rst

 **Parsing a Response**

-In parsing a response from a request, you pass either the URL you which to parse or a response string that already exists.
+In parsing a response from a request, you pass either the URL or a response string that already exists.
 A new response object with all of its data parsed from that response will be created:

 .. code-block:: php